bwittenberg/manage-users/README.md

 # TODOs

+- TS with CSS
+  - I didn't setup types for CSS.
+I have extensive experience with [Emotion](https://emotion.sh/docs/introduction), but recently, I've been using [`@vanilla-extract`](https://vanilla-extract.style/).
 - Custom font
   - I intentionally stuck with the fonts from [`@radix-ui/themes`](https://www.radix-ui.com/).
 But, I recently used a custom font for my personal side.
 The code is [here](https://github.com/bwittenberg/monorepo/blob/main/apps/personal/src/components/Fonts/Geist/GeistFont.css.ts).
 - Navigation paths module